A memory trick from Shakespeare's famous moneylender, Shylock.

 I'll lend you thus much moneys”?

-That set phrase, "with bated breath," is the only place you’ll hear "bated" used these days.
-Since "bated" is such an archaic word, it’s common to see the phrase incorrectly written as "with baited breath."
+That set phrase, "with bated breath," is the only place you’ll hear the word "bated" used these days.
+Since "bated" is such an archaic word, and most people aren’t used to seeing it, it’s common to see the phrase incorrectly written as "with baited breath.”
+B-A-I-T-E-D, like baiting a hook in fishing.

-There’s an odd logic to the "baited" misunderstanding—you bait a hook to catch a fish, and people eagerly waiting for something could be tempted to put out metaphorical bait, but why would it be their breath?
+There’s an odd logic to the "baited" misunderstanding—you can bait a hook to catch a fish, and people eagerly waiting for something could be tempted to put out metaphorical bait, but why would it be their breath?
 It wouldn’t.
 Nobody would rush toward fishy breath.
+“Baited breath” spelled that way—like fish bait—is wrong.

-Just remember the moneylender Shylock and his abated breath.
+Your Quick and Dirty Tip is to remember the moneylender Shylock and his abated, held back, breath.

 Get more tips like this in 101 Misused Words You'll Never Confuse Again: